sara-nl/ACES-Training/README.md

 ```sh
 git clone https://github.com/chStaiger/ACES-Training.git
 ```
+Change to *ACES-Training/code* and start python there.
+All code has to be run in this directory to make sure that the imports work.

 ## Context
 The training will make use of a double-looop crossvalidation pipeline which is described in detail in [Staiger et. al](http://dx.doi.org/10.3389/fgene.2013.00289).